PRISM: Parallel Residual Iterative Sequence Model: Introduction

+Recent work has established that sequence modeling can be unified under an \textit{Online Convex Programming} (OCP) framework~\cite{yang2024parallelizing, sun2024learning}: at each step $t$, the model solves a proximal optimization problem to update its memory state $\mathbf{S}_t$.
+Under this lens, efficient architectures such as Linear Attention~\cite{yang2024parallelizing, yang2024gated}, SSMs~\cite{gu2020hippo, gu2024mamba}, and the Delta Rule family~\cite{schlag2021linear, yang2024parallelizing} all correspond to \textit{linearized, one-shot} solutions to this objective.
+This linearization yields two desirable properties---closed-form updates and compatibility with parallel scan---but imposes a fundamental \textit{Rank-1 Bottleneck}: each token's contribution to memory is structurally confined to a single outer product $\mathbf{v}_t \mathbf{k}_t^\top$, limiting the model's capacity to capture high-order feature interactions or iteratively minimize reconstruction error~\cite{Lei2025ErrorFreeLinearAttention}.

+Explicit optimization methods such as Test-Time Training (TTT)~\cite{zhang2025test, behrouz2025s} resolve the rank bottleneck by performing multi-step non-linear gradient descent on the \textit{same} OCP objective at runtime, achieving Rank-$L$ updates.
+However, this comes at the cost of the \textit{Serial Dependency Bottleneck}: since each gradient step depends on the updated state from the previous step, the optimization loop is inherently sequential, breaking hardware parallelism and negating the throughput advantages of efficient models~\cite{yang2023gated, behrouz2024titans}.

+We observe that both families optimize the \textit{same} underlying objective---a proximal term plus a non-linear retrieval loss $\|\mathbf{S}_t - \alpha_t \mathbf{S}_{t-1}\|_F^2 + \beta_t \|\sigma(\mathbf{S}_t \mathbf{k}_t) - \mathbf{v}_t\|^2$---but differ in \textit{how} they solve it.
+One-shot methods linearize and accept Rank-1; TTT keeps the non-linearity but sacrifices parallelism.
+This motivates a natural question: \textit{can we achieve Rank-$L$ updates while preserving parallel scan compatibility?}

-To resolve the tension between expressivity and efficiency, we draw inspiration from the principles of numerical optimization, specifically iterative refinement.
-However, executing explicit optimization at runtime introduces prohibitive serial dependencies.
-Instead, we propose \textbf{PRISM} (\textbf{Parallel} \textbf{R}esidual \textbf{I}terative \textbf{S}equence \textbf{M}odel).
-We resolve the tension by introducing an amortized refinement mechanism inspired by iterative optimization, without claiming equivalence to explicit solvers.
-Our core hypothesis is that while the exact gradient trajectory is state-dependent, the optimal update structure—specifically Rank-$L$ accumulation and Non-linear shaping—can be distilled into a learned static policy grounded in the input terrain.
-This allows the model to emulate the functional benefits of deeper optimization steps as a structural inductive bias.
+We answer affirmatively with \textbf{PRISM} (\textbf{P}arallel \textbf{R}esidual \textbf{I}terative \textbf{S}equence \textbf{M}odel).
+Our key insight is that while the exact gradient trajectory of the non-linear objective is state-dependent, its \textit{structure}---specifically, the gate-residual-direction decomposition that emerges from multi-step optimization---can be amortized into a learned static policy conditioned solely on the input.
+This allows us to emulate the functional benefits of deeper optimization (Rank-$L$ accumulation and non-linear shaping) as a parallelizable structural inductive bias.